-I am a Postdoctoral researcher working with Prof. Hans-Georg Müller, who is also my PhD advisor, and Prof. Jane-Ling Wang in the Department of Statistics at University of California, Davis.
+I am presently a Stein Fellow in the Department of Statistics at Stanford University.
+Previously, I was a Postdoctoral researcher working with Prof. Hans-Georg Müller, who is also my PhD advisor, and Prof. Jane-Ling Wang in the Department of Statistics at University of California, Davis.
 I finished my PhD in June 2019.
 Prior to this, I received a Bachelor of Statistics in 2012 and a Master of Statistics in 2014 from the Indian Statistical Institute, Kolkata.

 I love to sketch.
 In my spare time I sometimes go on sketchcrawls.
 I also love hiking.

 I am interested in developing broadly applicable statistical methods for analyzing nonEuclidean data, popularly called object data.
 Such data often arise in many real applications, examples being brain imaging data, traffic network data, genetics and microbiome data.
 In my first project as a graduate student, I worked on a k-sample test for samples of metric space valued data which can be used for testing samples of distributions or samples of networks.
 In a subsequent paper, we extended this approach to carry out change point detection in a sequence of metric space data.
 Here is a recent poster about this that I presented at WHOA-PSI 2019 and my defense slides.

 I am also interested in functional and longitudinal data analysis, with focus on studying samples of dynamic object data.
 I am privileged to have presented my recent work in this area in the Research Section Discussion Meeting of the Royal Statistical Society.

 My research motivation is drawn from challenges in analyzing different kinds of emerging data forms in modern applications, many of which are high dimensional and present theoretical challenges.
 Broadly I am interested in nonparametric modeling and inference for such data.